VLDB2020/instructions/sponsor-message.md

 ![](https://vldb2020.org/assets/logo/logo_amazon.svg)

-<small>[list marks] and all related logos are trademarks of Amazon.com, Inc. or its affiliates.</small>

 Amazon is guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.
 We strive to have a positive impact on customers, employees, small businesses, the economy, and communities.
 Amazonians are smart, passionate builders with different backgrounds and goals, who share a common desire to always be learning and inventing on behalf of our customers.
 Explore opportunities at Amazon here (https://www.amazon.jobs/en/).

 To learn more about Amazon, join us on September 1 for a Tech Talk (https://vldbtechtalk.splashthat.com/)  with Mehul A. Shah (https://www.linkedin.com/in/mehulashah/) on "The Evolution of Data Warehousing - Data Lakes with AW Lake Formation".
 You can also learn more about Amazon at the Women in Technology Coffee Talk (https://vldbwomenintechcoffeetalk.splashthat.com/) on Thursday, September 3.